 Studying biomedical science in London means you’ll get plenty of opportunities to build your professional skills, knowledge and ethical values allowing you to become successful biomedical scientist in NHS and other laboratories.
 You’ll also have the option to take a placement year as part of your studies.

-Practical sessions in our modern laboratory facilities, will provide insight into the latest scientific techniques, instruments and equipment.
-Experience in University laboratories.
+Practical sessions in our modern University laboratories will provide insight into the latest scientific techniques and instruments.
 As part of a small class, you’ll get support that’s tailored to both your studies and your future career ambitions.

 When it comes to support, you’ll be matched with a Personal Tutor to get the backing you need.
 You’ll also get support from our Student Learning and Graduate Academic Assistants who have personal experience in your subject.